Jimmie Johnson: 2020: Final full-time season

 On November 20, 2019, Johnson announced that the 2020 Cup season would be his last full-time season of racing, although he did not rule out a part-time schedule after that.
 The 2020 season started with the Daytona 500 qualifying, he finished fourth for a second year in a row.
 Later that day, he entered the 2020 Busch Clash as the defending champion.
-He started 16th and finished 11th after a tire spun on the first restart in overtime.
+He started sixteenth and finished eleventh after a tire spun on the first restart in overtime.
 Next race was the 2020 Bluegreen Vacations Duels.
 He started and finished second behind team-mate William Byron in Duel 2.
 In his last Daytona 500, he started sixth and finished 35th after Kyle Busch and Brad Keselowski triggered "The Big One".
 Next week in Las Vegas, he finished first in the final practice.
-He started 18th and finished fifth in the race.
+He started eighteenth and finished fifth in the race.
 At his home track Auto Club, he qualified second, losing the pole position to Clint Bowyer by 0.007 seconds.
 In the race, his wife and children waved the green flag at the start of the race.
-There was a four wide salute before the race to honor him.
-For most of the event, he was in the Top 10 and led 10 laps; he finished seventh.
+There was a four-wide salute before the race to honor him.
+For most of the event, he was in the top ten and led ten laps; he finished seventh.

 In The Real Heroes 400 at Darlington, the first race back after the delay forced by the COVID-19 pandemic, Johnson was leading in the final lap of the first stage when he lost control of his car and crashed after contact with Chris Buescher who was a lap down at the time.
 It marked his 100th race in a row without a win.
 A few days later in the Toyota 500 at the same track, Johnson bounced back with an eighth-place finish in the same track.
 At the Coca-Cola 600, he qualified second, losing the pole position to Kurt Busch by 0.009 seconds.
 Johnson finished second in the 600 but was disqualified after his car failed post-race technical inspection.
 He bounced back with an 11th-place run in Charlotte's next race Alsco Uniforms 500.